 Art Education Advising

 Prospective off-campus and on-campus art education students will meet with the art education program coordinator Dr. Mary Hoefferle, 6241 Humanities Building, 455 North Park Street, email@example.com; 608-772-7016.
-Students considering art education should contact her as soon as possible.
-Preadmission advising is conducted by the Department of Art and staff at Education Academic Services (EAS), see below.
+Students considering art education should contact Dr. Hoefferle as soon as possible.
+Pre-admission advising is conducted by the Department of Art and advisors in the School of Education Student Services office, see below.

-The undergraduate art program advisors are Julie Ganser, firstname.lastname@example.org, and Shannon Jones, email@example.com, located at 6241 Humanities Building, 455 North Park Street.
+The undergraduate art program advisors are Julie Ganser, firstname.lastname@example.org, and Matthew Mauk, email@example.com, located at 6241 Humanities Building, 455 North Park Street.
 Appointments can be made by calling 608-262-1660.
+Current students can schedule an appointment with either advisor online through the Starfish app in MyUW.

 General School of Education Advising